AmericanPhilosophicalSociety/loc-authorities/docs/source/getting-started.rst

 Basic Usage
 -----------

-lc_ld can be used to construct URIs from known identifiers
+loc_authorities can be used to construct URIs from known identifiers

 .. doctest::

-    >>> from lc_ld.api import LocAPI
+    >>> from loc_authorities.api import LocAPI
     >>> LocAPI.uri_from_id('n79043402')
     'http://id.loc.gov/authorities/n79043402'
     >>> LocAPI.dataset_uri_from_id('n79043402')